Unicoi County, Tennessee: History

-Hear it spoken (Voice of Unicoi County Mayor Greg Lynch, 2010)

 Geography

 According to the U.S. Census Bureau, the county has a total area of 186 sqmi, of which 186 sqmi is land and 0.3 sqmi (0.2%) is water.
 It is the fifth-smallest county in Tennessee by total area.
 The Nolichucky River, which enters Unicoi County from North Carolina, is the county's primary drainage.

 Unicoi County is situated entirely within the Blue Ridge Mountains, specifically the Bald Mountains (south of the Nolichucky) and the Unaka Range (north of the Nolichucky).
 Big Bald, which at 5516 ft is the highest mountain in the Balds, is also Unicoi County's high point.
 Traversed by the Appalachian Trail, the mountain is topped by a grassy bald, allowing a 360-degree view of the surrounding mountains.